nanoMFG/GSAMain/doc/GSARecipe_SPD_v1.0.0.md

 <img width="743" alt="Screen Shot 2019-10-10 at 6 46 21 PM" src="https://user-images.githubusercontent.com/12614221/66614426-a5bcad80-eb8e-11e9-81b8-48cf18cfffb4.png">

-The work in this repository involves the construction of a submission tool to collect graphene recipe data, a query tool to search for and visualize the data and associated analysis tools.
+The work in this release consists of the construction of a submission tool to collect graphene recipe data, a query tool to search for and visualize the data and associated analysis tools.
 The analyses allow for SEM segmentation to determine graphene coverage of a substrate, automatic processing of Raman spectroscopy data to extract graphene characteristics as well as statistical tools to view the recipes.
 In addition, Gr-ResQ is connected to OSCM to facilitate the creation of new experiments directly from the platform.
-The data on the platform is then stored in the Materials Data Facility (MDF) for greater open source access to other researchers.
+The data on the platform can then be stored in the Materials Data Facility (MDF) for greater open source access to other researchers.

 <!--### 2.1 Product Background and Strategic Fit -->
 <!--Provide context for the proposed product.
 Is this a completely new projects, or next version of an existing project?
 This can include a description of any contextual research, or the status of any existing prototype application.
 If this SPD describes a component, describe its relationship to larger system.
 Can include diagrams.-->